藤田幸久とは

 Yukihisa Fujita

-Former State Minister of Finance
+Former Vice Minister of Finance

 Former Member of the Diet, Japan's Parliament

-State Minister of Finance
+Vice Minister of Finance

 September 2011 to October 2012